dfelinto/blender-manual/composite_nodes/types/filter.rst

    If you really want to achieve this effect, quite satisfactorily, here's how:

    - Split up your scene into "nearby" and "far" objects, and render them in two passes.
    - Now, combine the two the two results, each with their own "defocus" nodes driven by the same Time node, but with one of them inverted. (e.g. using a "Map Value" node with a Size of -1.)
 As the defocus of one increases, the defocus on the other decreases at the same rate, creating a smooth transition.

 **Aliasing at Low f-Stop Values**
    At very low values, less than 5, the node will start to remove any oversampling and bring the objects at DoFDist very sharply into focus.
    If the object is against a constrasting background, this may lead to visible stairstepping (aliasing) which OSA is designed to avoid.
 If you run into this problem:

    - Do your own OSA by rendering at twice the intended size and then scaling down, so that adjacent pixels are blurred togther
    - Use the blur node with a setting of 2 for x and y
    - Set DoFDist off by a little, so that the object in focus is blurred by the tiniest bit.
    - Use a higher f-Stop, which will start the blur, and then use the Z socket to a Map Value to a Blur node to enhance the blur effect.
    - Rearrange the objects in your scene to use a lower-contrast background

 **No ZBuffer**
-   A final word of warning, since there is no way to detect if an actual zbuffer is connected to the node, be VERY careful with the "\ :guilabel:`No ZBuffer`\ " switch.
+   A final word of warning, since there is no way to detect if an actual zbuffer is connected to the node, be VERY careful with the :guilabel:`No ZBuffer` switch.
 If the :guilabel:`Zscale` value happens to be large, and you forget to set it back to some low value, the values may suddenly be interpreted as huge blur-radius values that will cause processing times to explode.